(Updated 3/2026)

 PRACTICAL INFORMATION – Essential Helsinki Travel Tips

-In the capital of Finland, where the sea meets the land and the archipelago meets the continent, traffic has always played a central role in the pulse of the city’s life.
-The narrow streets lined with stone buildings have witnessed the use of horse-drawn carriages, trams and now increasingly modern means of public transport and even bicycle-rickshaws in 2023.
-Read more about traffic in Helsinki –
+In the capital of Finland, where the sea meets the land and the archipelago meets the continent, transport has always shaped the rhythm of the city.
+The narrow streets lined with historic stone buildings have seen a transformation from horse-drawn carriages to trams, and today to an efficient network of modern public transport – alongside new additions such as electric bicycle rickshaws, which appeared in the cityscape in 2023.

 HOW TO ARRIVE